Azure/aks-engine-azurestack/docs/topics/update.md

 ## Prerequisites

-All documentation in these guides assumes you have already downloaded both the Azure `az` CLI tool and the `aks-engine` binary tool.
+All documentation in these guides assumes you have already downloaded both the Azure `az` CLI tool and the `aks-engine-azurestack` binary tool.
 Follow the [quickstart guide](../tutorials/quickstart.md) before continuing if you're creating a Kubernetes cluster using AKS Engine for the first time.

-This guide assumes you already have a running cluster deployed using the `aks-engine` CLI.
+This guide assumes you already have a running cluster deployed using the `aks-engine-azurestack` CLI.
 For more details on how to do that see [deploy](creating_new_clusters.md#deploy) or [generate](generate.md).

 ## Update

-The `aks-engine update` command can update the VMSS model of a node pool according to a modified configuration of the aks-engine-generated `apimodel.json`.
-When used in combination with a newer version of the `aks-engine` CLI compared to the version used to build the cluster originally, node pools can be regularly refreshed so that as they scale over time, new nodes always run the latest, validated bits, using your latest, validated node configuration.
+The `aks-engine-azurestack update` command can update the VMSS model of a node pool according to a modified configuration of the aks-engine-generated `apimodel.json`.
+When used in combination with a newer version of the `aks-engine-azurestack` CLI compared to the version used to build the cluster originally, node pools can be regularly refreshed so that as they scale over time, new nodes always run the latest, validated bits, using your latest, validated node configuration.

-Note: `aks-engine update` **can not** be used to update the control plane!
-To update control plane VM configuration, see [`aks-engine upgrade --control-plane-only` documentation here](upgrade.md#when-should-i-use-aks-engine-upgrade---control-plane-only).
+Note: `aks-engine-azurestack update` **can not** be used to update the control plane!
+To update control plane VM configuration, see [`aks-engine-azurestack upgrade --control-plane-only` documentation here](upgrade.md#when-should-i-use-aks-engine-upgrade---control-plane-only).

 This command can *only* be used with VMSS-backed node pools (the default AKS Engine node pool type is VMSS).